Cybersecurity is hard, got it? But let's stop blaming hospitals for every breach

 As of HIMSS Analytics latest study more than half of IT shops own risk management, according to Bryan Fiekers, Senior Director of Research Services at HIMSS Analytics.

-“We’re entering a phase of value-based care where all the information has to flow, where part of patient’s digital record is what’s happening with smartwatches and Fitbits,” Fiekers said.
+“We’re entering a phase of value-based care where all the information has to flow, where part of a patient’s digital record is what’s happening with smartwatches and Fitbits,” Fiekers said.
 “What we need is the balance of that availability coupled with security.
 There are all sorts of discussions that have yet to be had about how to manage this, how to create that balance.”

 I left the forum having realized a few things.